John King (author)

-John King is an English writer best known for his novels which, for the most part, deal in the more rebellious elements driving the country's culture.
+John King (born 1960) is an English writer best known for his novels which mostly deal in the more rebellious elements driving the country's culture.
 His stories carry strong social and political undercurrents, and his work has been widely translated abroad.
 He has written articles and reviews for alternative and mainstream publications, edits the fiction journal Verbal, and is the co-owner of the London Books publishing house.